To accept the things you cannot change is one of the most misunderstood psychological skills.

 Shift the Belief That Keeps You Stuck

-3. Acceptance as a Schema-Level Reset
+3. A Schema-Level Reset

 Acceptance operates at the level of core beliefs, not surface coping strategies.

-When you accept what you cannot change:
+When you accept what you cannot change, several shifts occur:

 -